This here is the second half of the Jack Kirby’s Challengers of the Unknown team profile.

 The Challengers rushed to Dr. Hascomb’s lab, on a Caribbean island.
 They had learned that criminal maniac Roc was after the scientist.

 But they were too late.
-From Habscomb’s devices, Roc had gained the power to materialise whatever he imagined.
+From Hascomb’s devices, Roc had gained the power to materialise whatever he imagined.
 Such as, say, GIANT MONSTERS !

 After Hascomb endowed Ace with the same powers as Roc, the Challengers went after the madman.
 Ace and Roc had a titanic duel using imaginary creatures, machines and perils.
 Eventually, Roc was taken down, and Ace was depowered by Hascomb.